diovisgood/diovisgood.github.io/_posts/2020-11-10-blockchain-fair-bets.md

 If you want to bet for a large amount, you may end up failing to find a peer for your bet.
 The solution for this case: your bet can be partially matched by multiple players.
 Similar to peer-to-peer bets, the odds are defined by the player who opens the bet.

+## New blockchain betting scheme

+Here will be description of proposed `Blockchain Fair Bets`